Ohio counties tell court: Don’t let state stop opioid trial

 CLEVELAND (AP) — Two Ohio counties are telling a court to deny their state attorney general’s request to delay a major trial over the toll of opioids.

-Attorney General Dave Yost asked a federal appeals court in August not to let a district judge move ahead with a case scheduled to begin Oct.
+Attorney General Dave Yost asked a federal appeals court in August not to let a district judge move ahead with a case scheduled to start Oct.
 21.

 It would be the first federal trial of claims brought by a government seeking to hold the drug industry accountable for the opioid crisis.